 The kindergarten fee subsidy exists to make funded kindergarten programs affordable for families who hold an eligible concession or visa.

-As a concession or visa holder you are entitled to subsidised fees in the four year old program and some three year old pograms.
-It is anticipated that there will be no fee payment required.
+As a concession or visa holder you are entitled to subsidised fees in the four-year-old program and some three-year-old programs.
+In such circumstances it is anticipated that there will be no fee payment required.